surendraGh/surendraGh.github.io/_pages/about.md

   - /about.html
 ---

-I am a third-year PhD student in theoretical computer science at Cornell University.
+I am a fourth-year PhD student in theoretical computer science at Cornell University.
 I am advised [Noah Stephens-Davidowitz](https://noahsd.com/).
 My research is centered around post-quantum cryptography and the mathematical structures that enable the construction post-quantum cryptosystems, namely lattices and error-correcting codes.

 I completed my Bachelors of Science at the University of California, Santa Barbara.
 There, I was advised by [Tevfik Bultan](https://sites.cs.ucsb.edu/~bultan/).
 Under his guidance, I used program verification techniques to study the problem of information leakage.